-Exhibit "B" - Important Dates for May 6, 2017 General City Election.
+Exhibit "B" - Important Dates for May 4, 2019 General City Election.

-Exhibit "C" - Ethics Ordinance 2006-68 depicting required training by elected officials cumulative with State of Texas and Federal Law relating to Open Meetings, Open Records and Conflict of Interest Disclosure as well as Political Campaign Contribution and Expenditure limitations.
+Exhibit "C" - Ethics Ordinance 2006-68 as amended in Ordinance 2018-37 and 2019-06 depicting required training by elected officials cumulative with State of Texas and Federal Law relating to Open Meetings, Open Records and Conflict of Interest Disclosure as well as Political Campaign Contribution and Expenditure limitations.